-'''

-handshake completion() = hello | full
+handshake\completion() = hello | full

-'''

 Defaults to full.
-If hello is specified the handshake will pause after the hello message and give the user a possibility make decisions based on hello extensions before continuing or aborting the handshake by calling handshake continue/3 or handshake cancel/1
+If hello is specified the handshake will pause after the hello message and give the user a possibility make decisions based on hello extensions before continuing or aborting the handshake by calling handshake\continue/3 or handshake\cancel/1 cert() = public\key:der\encoded()

-'''

-cert() = public key:der encoded()

-'''

-The DER-encoded users certificate.
-Note that the cert option may also be a list of DER-encoded certificates where the first one is the users certificate and the rest of the certificates constitutes the certificate chain.
+The DER-encoded user certificate.
+Note that the cert option may also be a list of DER-encoded certificates where the first one is the user certificate, and the rest of the certificates constitutes the certificate chain.
 For maximum interoperability the certificates in the chain should be in the correct order, the chain will be sent as is to the peer.
-If chain certificates are not provided, certificates from client_cacerts(), server_cacerts(), or client_cafile(), server_cafile() are used to construct the chain.
+If chain certificates are not provided, certificates from client\cacerts(), server\cacerts(), or client\cafile(), server\cafile() are used to construct the chain.
 If this option is supplied, it overrides option certfile.

-'''

-cert_pem() = file:filename()
+cert\pem() = file:filename()

-'''

-Path to a file containing the user certificate on PEM format or possible several certificates where the first one is the users certificate and the rest of the certificates constitutes the certificate chain.
-For more details see cert(),
+Path to a file containing the user certificate on PEM format or possible several certificates where the first one is the user certificate and the rest of the certificates constitutes the certificate chain.
+For more details see cert(), key\pem() = file:filename()

-The DER-encoded user's private key or a map referring to a crypto engine and its key reference that optionally can be password protected, see also crypto:engine_load/3 and Crypto's Users Guide.
+The DER-encoded user's private key or a map referring to a crypto engine and its key reference that optionally can be password protected, see also crypto:engine\load/3 and Crypto's Users Guide.
 If this option is supplied, it overrides option keyfile.